X

 Lawfulness of processing

 a.
-The data subject has given his or her consent to the processing of personal data concerning him or her for one or more specific purposes;
+The data subject has given consent to the processing of their personal data for one or more specific purposes;

 b. processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;